Exlll/ConfigLib/README.md

 By using the `@Comment` annotation, you can add comments to your configuration file.
 The annotation can be applied to classes or fields.
 Each `String` of the passed array is written into a new line.
+#### Versioning
+Use the `@Version` annotation to enable versioning.
+Versioning lets you change the way how configuration files are updated when a version change is detected.
 #### Custom configuration style
 You can change the style of the configuration file by overriding the protected `create...` methods of your configuration class.
 Overriding these methods effectively changes the behavior of the